 However, in order to get the most out of the course, you should be able to both speak and write in English to a reasonable standard.
 For more information on this please contact firstname.lastname@example.org or give us a call: +44 20 8280 9119

 In order to make enrolment as fair as possible and to enhance your learning experience, please be aware that we have a limited number of places available for each course intake and operate a first come, first served basis.
 For more information regarding our application procedure, please see the following link, or contact our Admissions team on +44 (0) 20 8280 9119 or email email@example.com

 Duration: Eight Weeks Full-Time (Monday – Friday, 10am – 5pm)

 YOUR SUCCESS IS OUR PRIORITY

-Our students work across the industry as VFX Artists, Directors, TV Assistant Producers, Script Editors, On-Air Producers, Campaign Managers and much more besides.
+Our graduates work across the industry as VFX Artists, Directors, TV Assistant Producers, Script Editors, On-Air Producers, Campaign Managers and many more besides.
 Below are just some of the companies they’ve gone onto work for.

 - Award-winning tutors and guest speakers.
 All our tutors and guest speakers are working screen professionals with numerous industry awards and nominations, including BAFTAs, Emmys and Oscars.
 Learn more about our tutors and guest speakers